CapeSoft RightReports

 Step 5: Tick the Generate All File Declarations option for your app.

-You can find this by clicking on the Global button and going to the File Control tab – it’s the first checkbox.
-If you don’t do this, RightReports will only pick up tables you’ve specified in the table tree structures of the procedures in your application, and you will hence be able to use only these tables in your reports at runtime.
+You can find this by clicking on the Global button and going to the File Control tab its the first checkbox.
+If you don't do this, RightReports will only pick up tables you've specified in the table tree structures of the procedures in your application, and you will hence be able to use only these tables in your reports at runtime.
 Ticking this option ensures that RightReports makes all the tables in your dictionary available to the end user.

-Step 6: Call the RightReportsBrowse procedure from somewhere in your app.
+Step 7: Call the RightReportsBrowse procedure from somewhere in your app.

 This is a browse for all the reports that have been created in your program.
-Make sure you call the RightReportsBrowse procedure with parameter 0 for now, i.e. call RightReportsBrowse(0).
-If your application has a Frame, adding a Browse Reports option to one of the menus might be an idea.
+Call the RightReportsBrowse procedure (no parameters).
+If your application has a Frame, adding a Browse Reports option to one of the menus might be an idea, and you'll probably want to start a thread if it's a MDI application (if it's not, then you need to turn the MDI child off).

-Step 7: Ok … Go!
+Step 9: Ok Go!

 The Imported RightReports Procedures